nih-cfde/icc-eval-core/README.md

 This repository is a place to:

-- View a high-level evaluation of Common Fund program activity (e.g. projects over time, dollars awarded, # of publications produced, etc.).
+- View a high-level dashboard of Common Fund and CFDE activities (e.g. projects over time, dollars awarded, # of publications produced, etc.).
 - Submit details about your Common Fund project to be included in the above.
 - Maintain code used to coordinate the above.